 “What makes this very popular deli great is their fresh ingredients with local flavors, gourmet sandwiches, delicious food, and friendly staff.
 Be sure and check out their World Famous Pudding in a variety of flavors (including lilikoi).
 This spot has limited indoor seating, so it is our go-to deli on our way to one of our favorite things to do in Maui with kids. “

 Things to Do in Kihei Maui: 6 Activities

-One of the many things I love about Hawaii is that you could fill your entire vacation enjoying all that the aina (land) has to offer.
-The frugal fannie in me loves that almost all of the nature activities are free.
+One of the many things I love about Hawaii is that you could fill your entire vacation enjoying all that the aina (land) has to offer as almost all of the nature activities are free.
 Still, most importantly, spending time outside of your resort and in the land the Hawaiian people hold so dear really is a unique travel experience.
 There’s a nice variety of things to do in Kihei Maui for those staying nearby or on a shorter trip.

 1. Hawaiian Islands Humpback Whale National Marine Sanctuary

 “Visiting Hawaiian Islands Humpback Whale National Marine Sanctuary Visitor Center in Kihei is one of the great free things to do on Maui.
 It is a small but very educational museum with videos, interactive exhibits, and generally lots of information about the whales that frequent the waters around the islands, “ says Tatiana of Family Roadtrip Guru.

 “It is a must-do before any whale watching tour to learn more about these majestic animals.
 It is also worth stopping by for a great protected beach right behind it called Maui Fishpond, which is perfect for young children.”

 2. Makena State Park: Gorgeous Beach and Sunsets